TylerTemp/SaintsField/README.md

 Automatically sign a component to a field, if the field value is null and the component is already attached to its parent GameObject(s).
 (First one found will be used)

+Note:

+1. Like Unity's `GetComponentInParent`, this **will** check the target object itself.
+2.  `GetComponentInParent` will only check the target & its direct parent. `GetComponentInParents` will search all the way up to the root.

+Parameters:

+*   (For `GetComponentInParents` only) `bool includeInactive = false`

+    Should inactive GameObject be included? `true` to include inactive GameObject.

+    Note: **only `GetComponentInParents` has this parameter!**

 *   `Type compType = null`

     The component type to sign.
 If null, it'll use the field type.